falabs/studentdeveloper/freeresources.md

 ### [DreamSpark](http://dreamspark.com)
-DreamSpark is simple: it's all about giving students Microsoft professional-level developer and designer tools at no cost so that students can chase their dreams and create the next big breakthrough in technology - or just get a head start on their career.
+DreamSpark is simple: it's all about giving students Microsoft professional-level developer and designer tools at no cost so that students can chase their dreams and create the next big breakthrough in technology—or just get a head start on their career.

 ### [Microsoft Virtual Academy (MVA)](http://microsoftvirtualacademy.com)